 Most of the issues the clothing and fashion industries generate are caused by other industries as well.
 What is especially problematic with fashion is that it undergoes and encourages an extremely rapid pace – think about all the new collections you see, and how worried some people get because their pieces are “outdated.’’

-A comprehensive article by Business Insider3 states that:
+A comprehensive article by Business Insider states that:3

 - According to McKinsey & Company,4 the production of clothes has nearly doubled in 15 years and consumers purchased 60 percent more pieces in 2014 than in 2000.

-- The European Parliament5 stated that clothing companies in Europe went from putting forward two collections each year in 2000 to five annual collections as of 2011.
+- The European Parliament stated that clothing companies in Europe went from putting forward two collections each year in 2000 to five annual collections as of 2011.5

 - Fast fashion brands – like Zara and H&M – offer even more collections: the former offers 24 collections each year, while the latter puts out between 12 and 16 annually.5